 If you have any of the following signs of a defective circuit breaker, it’s important to get it examined by an experienced electrician.

-Does your dryer turn off mid-cycle or your oven not reach the right temperature?
+Does your dryer turn off mid-cycle or does your oven not reach the right temperature?
 Don’t rush out to get your appliances replaced.
 This may not be a problem with the machines, but instead, your circuit breaker.
 Replacing your breaker could help your appliances operate consistently as they should.

 If you notice a burning odor coming from the panel, do not ignore it.
 This could mean that there is a potentially dangerous insulation or wiring problem that is causing the panel to overheat.

 If this happens for a long period of time, it could cause a serious electrical emergency or fire.
 An electrician can decide the best course of action, which may include them having to shut off the main power to help diagnose the problem and protect the system and the building’s occupants.